Security Experts Rebut The Guardian's Report That Claimed WhatsApp Has a Backdoor

 Re: (Score:2)

 Did Whatsapp go open source yet?
-(Score:2)
+(Score:5, Insightful)

 Some disclaimer: